gruhn/typescript-sudoku/README.md

 The runtime behavior of `babySudoku` is boring.
 It just returns it's argument unchanged (aka. the identity function).
+This is a bit awkward but so far I haven't found a better alternative.

-Now, to ensure that all cells are different, we can use the built-in utility type [`Exclude`](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers).
+We still need to ensure that all cells are different, we can use the built-in utility type [`Exclude`](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers).

 ```typescript